Archduchess Maria Beatrix of Austria-Este, Countess of Montizón: Queen

 When in 1847 Maria Beatrix married Juan de Borbón, he was the first in succession to the Carlist claim to the throne of Spain.
-Following death of his older brother in 1861 the claim passed on Juan, who became recognized by the Carlists as king Juan III.
-At the time Maria Beatrix was for 8 years separated from her husband.
+Following death of his older brother in 1861 the claim passed on Juan, who became recognized by the Carlists as King Juan III.
+At the time Maria Beatrix has been for 8 years separated from her husband.
 Nevertheless, according to Carlist succession rules she was still the queen consort.
 None of the sources consulted indicates whether she supported the claim of her separated husband or whether she claimed the title herself, as at this point her personal modesty clashed with her zealous legitimism.
 However, she reportedly identified with Spain and raised her sons as future Carlist claimants.
 Juan renounced his Carlist claim in 1868 in favor of their son, who posed as the Spanish king Carlos VII.
 Maria Beatrix supported the claim of her son.

 The last direct male descendant of the French Bourbons Count of Chambord died in 1883; since he had married her sister, he was Maria Beatrix’ brother-in-law.
 According to the dynastic doctrine of the French legitimists, known as Blancs d'Espagne, the French crown passed on Juan, who was recognized as king Jean III; his legally married wife of royal descent was the queen consort.
-At that time Maria Beatrix was for 11 years closed in the Graz monastery; it is not known whether she has in any way claimed the title.
-Except family links to the Chambords, she had no ties with France.
+At that time Maria Beatrix has been for 11 years closed in the Graz monastery; it is not known whether she has in any way claimed the title.
+Except family links to the Chambords, she had no ties to France.
 Maria Beatrix remained the legitimist queen consort of France until death of her husband in 1887; at this point the claim passed to her oldest son Carlos, who claimed the French crown as King Charles XI.

 Ancestry

 Descendants

 Maria Beatrix married Juan de Borbón.
-They had 2 children, 5 grandchildren, 27 great-grandchildren and 56 great-great-grandchildren (in bold descendants born during the lifetime of Maria Beatrix):
+They had 2 children, 5 grandchildren, 27 great-grandchildren, 56 great-great-grandchildren (in bold descendants born during the lifetime of Maria Beatrix) and 85 great-great-great-grandchildren.